 Although shooting video doesn’t require as much bandwidth as shooting burst stills, it’s still nice to have a quick card just so you never run into a buffer issue.
-Really any of these top performing cards are good enough for video in the Canon 80D.
-However, I would stick with the premium brands like Sandisk, Lexar, Samsung and Transcend.
+Really any of these top-performing cards are good enough for video in the Canon 80D.
+However, I would stick with premium brands like Sandisk, Lexar, Samsung, and Transcend.

-Fastest Memory Cards Are Not Always The Best
+Fastest Memory Cards May Not Always The Best